DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 #### Error and Result Handling

 Network failures are caught in `try/catch` blocks, and the corresponding `_error` message is updated.
 The UI can display this error message or fallback content.

+At this stage, the app does not implement a centralized error transformer or global interceptor.
+This decision keeps logic localized and predictable, though a unified error-handling strategy may be introduced as the app scales.

 Success responses are added to the internal state immediately, as shown in `ReviewViewModel`: